Alabr0s/Makcucolorbot/README.md

 # Update Notes:

+*Version 1.3*
+- Added 'tcp_nodelay' to the TCP connection protocol
+- Added 3 preset weapon configs to the Triggerbot page (Sheriff, Vandal, Ghost)
+- Added a spectrum to the Color page for adjustments
+Note: This is a minor update intended to fix aim speed jitter issues and improve ease of use.

 *Version 1.2*
 - Freezing issue on the Aimbot page resolved
 - Queue added to the TCP client (for optimization)